ted-tanner/entries-backend/Readme.md

 *By 9/2*

-* Get another user by email
+* Get rid of is_active field for users

 *By 9/16*